Drake Unleashes Anti-Trump Rant During London Concert

-Canadian rapper and former Degrassi: The Next Generation star, Drake, is apparently not a fan of President Donald J. Trump.
-Drake let his fans in London know exactly how he felt about the new President of the United States when he spent a few minutes during his recent performance unleashing a rant against Trump, according to The Washington Post.
+Canadian rapper and former Degrassi: The Next Generation star Drake is apparently not a fan of President Donald J. Trump.
+Drake let his fans in London know exactly how he felt about the new president of the United States when he spent a few minutes during his recent performance unleashing a rant against Trump, according to the Washington Post.

 “Every day I wake up and see all this bulls‑‑‑ going in the world, people trying to tear us apart, people trying to make us turn against each other,” Drake said.
 “So tonight, my proudest moment isn’t selling tickets or having people singing songs.
 My proudest moment, if you take a look around at this room, you’ll see people from all races and all places.
 If you think one man can tear this world apart, you’re out of your motherf‑‑‑ing mind.
 It’s on us to keep this s‑‑‑ together.
 F‑‑‑ that man.”